RENEE MONTAGNE, HOST:

 Senior PGA Championship director Jeff Hintz is unfazed by the idea of protests.
 He says they're not uncommon at national sporting events.
 And he says pro golfers are talking about the unique design of the Jack Nicklaus signature course.

 JEFF HINTZ: Jack Nicklaus is really the, you know, he's the best golfer in the history of the game.
-And anytime you have Jack Nicklaus, the brand, tied to anything that he does - especially a golf course - people want to play it.
+And anytime you have Jack Nicklaus, the brand, tied to - you know, anything that he does, especially a golf course, people want to play it.

 For NPR News, I'm Lindsey Smith.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.